spencer-brooks/spencer-brooks.github.io/index.md

 ## Curricular Subject Support
 I have hundreds of combined hours of experience coaching the following subjects at the middle school, high school, and college level:
 - Algebra I, Geometry, Algebra II, Precalculus, Calculus (including AP Calculus, AB and BC), AP Statistics, Multivariable Calculus, Linear Algebra, and Discrete Mathematics
-- Physics (including AP)
+- Physics (including AP), Biology and Chemistry
-- History and English writing (including AP History and English)
+- History and English (including AP English Language, AP English Literature, and a variety of AP History courses)
-- Biology and Chemistry
 - Latin (including AP)
+- Expository writing at the middle school, high school, and college level

 ## Competitions
 I have over one hundred hours of experience coaching for the following types of competitions.
 My students have gone on to place at the local, regional, and state level in a variety of competitions.